-‘How I Discovered Poetry’ by Marilyn Nelson is a tribute to the childhood class in which the poet was introduced to poetry for the first time.
-She is engaged by the content of the lesson, wanting to hear more, unlike other students in the class, only to be humiliated by her teacher.
+‘How I Discovered Poetry’ by Marilyn Nelson is a tragic poem detailing an impactful event in the young life of Marilyn Nelson.
+In this the speaker is engaged by the content of a lesson at school, wanting to hear more, unlike other students in the class, only to be humiliated by her teacher.
 Nelson is an accomplished poet, being the winner of the Robert Frost medal, the recipient of fellowships from the National Endowment, and a three-time finalist for the National Book Award – with her love for poetry explored and juxtaposed with racial abuse she suffered as a child making for an impactful poem.

 Explore How I Discovered Poetry

-‘How I Discovered Poetry’ elevates the beauty of poetry right from the first line, presenting it as something that captivates the poet.
+‘How I Discovered Poetry’ at first seems to extol the beauty of poetry, presenting it as something that captivates the poet.
 Nelson sets the poem within a classroom, with the teacher giving a lesson on poetry.
-While other students are not interested in the lesson, a childhood Nelson wants to hear as much as she can, taking particular interest.
-The teacher notes her like of poetry and gives her a poem to read in front of the class the next day.
-The poem states that Nelson is the only black student in the class, touching on themes of race.
-She is allowed to read out this poem in front of the class, with their reaction being ‘awed by the power of words’.
-The poem emphasises the importance of poetry, words, and the fantastic freedom that allows for teachers to help students pursue their interests.
+While other students are not interested in the lesson, a childhood Nelson wants to hear as much as she can, taking a particular interest.
+The teacher notes her interest in poetry and gives her a poem to read in front of the class the next day.
+At first, this appears to be the teacher promoting a love of the art but it transpires that the material is full of racial slurs and injustices and the act is designed to humiliate the speaker.

 You can read the full poem here.

-The poem measures 14 lines, which instantly links it to the idea of a sonnet, a form which is normally associated with love.
-However, the rhyme scheme does not match up with that common of a sonnet, indeed ‘How I Discovered Poetry’ not having a rhyme scheme at all.
+The poem measures 14 lines, which instantly links it to the idea of a sonnet, a form that is normally associated with love.
+However, the rhyme scheme does not match up with that common of a sonnet, indeed ‘How I Discovered Poetry’ does not have a rhyme scheme at all.
 This breaking with convention could point to the fact that this act might have killed the speaker’s love of poetry.
 However, if we assume that this poem is at least partially autobiographical it clearly didn’t destroy the writer’s love of poetry completely.
 Perhaps we can take from this that the art form itself is more powerful than the cruelty shown by the teacher.

 Nelson uses enjambment within the poem, with many of the lines running on from one to another.
-This gives the poem a sense of freedom and openness, matching the enlightening content that is happening.
-Moreover, the meter quickly flows from one line to the next, allowing the poem to take on a joviality, displaying the poet’s happiness at finding this new thing she adores.
+This gives the poem a sense of freedom and openness at the start of the poem as ideas flow together.
+However, as the poem reaches its volta the enjambment becomes far more jarring emphasizing the traumatic experience.

 Analysis of How I Discovered Poetry